Foxache/CS2-Yahiamod/README.md

 ## **The youtube video isnt made yet** , im just lazy and dont want to update it later.

-### This mod may increase lag , it uses CS GSI , a net server.
+### This mod may increase lag , it uses CS GSI which runs over network.
+I will try my best to minimise this through updates.

 # SETUP